Achillini/Challenge-1-Accessibility-/README.md

 # Horiseon

-## A website that need the accessibility standard to be meet and a better run on the browser with improved structured codes
+## A website that need the accessibility standard to be meet and a better run on the browser with improved structure codes

 Changes in html